 skip to content

-The Part II Physiology, Development, and Neuroscience course offers a choice of fourteen modules which fall into three main areas: (i) Development and Reproductive Biology, (ii) Integrative Physiology, and (iii) Neuroscience.
-Many students will want to study one theme but it is also possible to follow a more general course, combining modules across themes.
-Those teaching in the course include most members of staff of the Department of Physiology, Development, and Neuroscience (PDN), as well as invited specialists from the across the University, and from The Babraham Institute, The Cancer Research UK Cambridge Research Institute, The Gurdon Institute, The Institute of Metabolic Science, The Wellcome Trust-MRC Cambridge Stem Cell Institute and the Department of Medicine at Addenbrooke's Hospital.
+The Part II Physiology, Development, and Neuroscience course offers a choice of fifteen modules which fall into three main areas: (i) Development and Reproductive Biology, (ii) Integrative Physiology, and (iii) Neuroscience.
+Many students will want to study one theme, but it is also possible to follow a more general course, combining modules across themes.
+Those teaching in the course include most members of staff of the Department of Physiology, Development, and Neuroscience (PDN), as well as invited specialists from the across the University, and from the Babraham Institute, Cancer Research UK, the Gurdon Institute, the Medical Research Council Laboratory of Molecular Biology, the Cambridge Stem Cell Institute and Addenbrooke's and Papworth Hospitals.

 The Department of Physiology, Development, and Neuroscience is concerned with material central to the life sciences.
-It asks and answers questions about the way that cells, tissues, and organs develop and function in people and animals.
-Many parts of the course concentrate particularly on the important areas where recent discoveries have changed our perception of health and disease processes and have posed new questions to be answered.
+It addresses questions about the way that cells, tissues, and organs develop and function in people and animals.
+Many parts of the course concentrate on the important research areas where recent discoveries have changed our perception of health and disease processes, and have posed new questions to be answered.

 The course has been designed to be suitable for both natural scientists and medical or veterinary students.